 The Battle of the Somme is perhaps the most well known of the offensives that occurred during World War One.
 Sadly, this is due to the massive human devastation that was caused, which is estimated at over 1,000,000 deaths or serious casualties.

 To visit the area one must travel 55 miles northeast of Paris, where it is possible to find the ‘circuit of remembrance’, which is a series of various sites of the conflict, as well as memorials and museums.
 One important site on the circuit is the Thiepval Memorial to the Missing of the Somme in Picardy, which is a monument that remembers 72,195 British and South African soldiers whose bodies were never found.
 To read more about the places you can visit click here.

 Vimy Memorial Park

 Dedicated to fallen Canadian soldiers, Vimy Memorial Park is located just north of Arras, France.
 It includes a memorial that remembers the 60,000 servicemen that fell.
 Additionally, there is a concrete preservation of the original trenches that allies and the Germans dwelled in during the Battle of Arras.
-By visiting the site, visitors will be able to gain a small understanding of the conditions soldiers had to go through during their service.
+By visiting the site on your gap year, visitors will be able to gain a small understanding of the conditions soldiers had to go through during their service in World War One.
 To learn more, click here.